sparkney/danceguide/index.md

 <a name="installation_prerequisites"></a>
 # Installation prerequisites
-A Java EE servlet-container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.
+A Java EE servlet 3.0 container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.

 <a name="installation"></a>
 # Installation